NaiboWang/NUS_literature_quick_access/Readme.md

 ![](media/ieeepdf.png)

-## 2. For some unpopular journals, click the **View PDF** button at the left bottom corner of the detailed page to get and download the pdf:
+## 2. For some unpopular journals, click the **View PDF** button at the left bottom corner of the detailed page to get and download the pdf （This requires install the endnote extension）:

+If you didn't install EndNote Click, skip this way and see way 3.

 E.g., https://ascelibrary.org/doi/abs/10.1061/%28ASCE%29CO.1943-7862.0001736